© 2022 Gailarde Ltd

 “One of our exciting projects at the moment is working with a textiles recycling company that collects used ben linen from one of our large clients and turns them into new textile items.
 We hope to launch these products this year to get us one step closer to true circular economy production.”

-Ben Roston, Director of Sales and Sustainability, Gailarde Ltd.
+Ben Roston, Joint CEO, Gailarde Ltd.

 Our responsibility for the environment doesn’t stop once we’ve delivered the goods.
 Disposing of our products at the end of their life in a way that limits the impact on the environment can be a great challenge to our clients and its essential that we help them.